opendocsg/slw-judgments-backfill/2006_SGHC_80/report.md

 matter in issue was under $250,000.
 The application was made under s 34(2)( _a_ ) of the Supreme Court of Judicature Act (Cap 322, 1999 Rev Ed) (“the SCJA”).

 33     The grounds on which such leave may be granted have been set out in various cases with some variations which are not important for present purposes.
-It is sufficient for me to refer to the judgment of Kan Ting Chiu J in _Essar Steel Ltd v Bayerische Landesbank_ [2004] 3 SLR 25 where he considered the various cases, expressed his view that the ground in respect of a _prima facie_ case of error need not be confined to one of law and summarised succinctly the grounds at [27]:
+It is sufficient for me to refer to the judgment of Kan Ting Chiu J in _Essar Steel Ltd v Bayerische Landesbank_ <span class="citation">[2004] 3 SLR 25</span> where he considered the various cases, expressed his view that the ground in respect of a _prima facie_ case of error need not be confined to one of law and summarised succinctly the grounds at [27]:

  When I heard the application for leave, I examined it against the tests for granting leave: